How to Get Equity Out of Your Home Without Refinancing

 Home equity loans and Home Equity Lines of Credit (HELOCs) are popular choices that let you borrow against your home’s equity while keeping your original mortgage intact.

-HELOCs, on the other hand, function similarly to a credit card, where you can borrow money as needed up to a certain limit.
+• HELOCs, on the other hand, function similarly to a credit card, where you can borrow money as needed up to a certain limit.
 Both options typically have lower interest rates compared to other types of loans because they are secured by your home’s value.

 Home equity options other than refinancing include reverse mortgages, sale-leaseback agreements, and home equity investments.
 Remember, each choice has its own merits and potential drawbacks, so it’s crucial to thoroughly evaluate and make an informed decision to suit your financial needs and goals.

-How to get equity from your home without refinancing: 7 strategies
+How to get equity out of your home without refinancing

-If you already have a low, fixed-rate mortgage, or if you’re well on the way to paying off your current mortgage, a cash-out refi might not make sense.
+If you already have a low, fixed-rate mortgage or if you’re well on the way to paying off your current mortgage, a cash-out refi might not make sense.
 Instead, you can consider a home equity line of credit (HELOC) or a home equity loan.
 These “second mortgages” let you cash-out your home’s value without refinancing your existing loan.

 Check your best options to tap home equity.
 Start here

-But there are a few other lesser known ways to tap home equity without refinancing.
+But there are a few other lesser-known ways to tap home equity without refinancing.
 Here is what you should know.

 1. Home equity line of credit (HELOC)